Get answers about treatment, top doctors, and financial support from the nation’s most trusted mesothelioma resource.

 My No. 1 goal for this year is to make sure I don’t sit around and vegetate.
 I want to make myself do things so I can be the best person I can be while I’m still here.

 It gets difficult as I age.
-I recently told my doctors at Massachusetts General that it’s often hard to distinguish between treatment side effects, mesothelioma symptoms and what’s just normal aging.
+I recently told my doctors at Massachusetts General that it’s often hard to distinguish between treatment side effects, symptoms of mesothelioma and what’s just normal aging.

 There comes a point where you don’t know what to do about something because you can’t pinpoint the source.
 If I’m experiencing a lot of fatigue, is it because of the immunotherapy I’m taking, or is it just because I’ve overextended myself as a 70-year-old?